dbwest/ezminingrig/README.md

   - A spare keyboard
   - A small screwdriver (philips)
   - An extra monitor with an HDMI out
+  - A spare ethernet connection to plug the nuc into (you could do wifi, but you'll have to look at the mineros settings on how to set that in the config.js )
 - Digital ( Cost $0 )
   - Balena Etcher
     - https://www.balena.io/etcher/
   - Mining OS
     - https://minerstat.com/software/mining-os
+  - Ethereum wallet
+    - email yourself the public address for the ETH account you will send mining spoils to
 - (YVT) Your Valuable Time required to make this
   - 4 hrs tops